Skip to main content

 In order to recharge your hearing aids, place the hearing aids in the charging station before you go to bed, and the batteries will be fully charged in the morning.

-Want to try rechargeable hearing aids for free?
+Want to experience rechargeable hearing aids for free?

 What hearing aids are rechargeable?